-Comparison of Targeted Debt Investments to Corporate Bonds

-Loans to private companies are debt instruments that can be compared to corporate bonds to aid an investor's understanding.
-As with corporate bonds, loans to private companies can range in credit quality depending on security-specific factors, including total leverage, amount of leverage senior to the security in question, variability in the issuer's cash flows, the quality of assets securing debt and the degree to which such assets cover the subject company's debt obligations.
+Comparison of Targeted Debt Investments to Corporate Bonds.
+Loans to small and middle market companies are debt instruments that can be compared to corporate bonds of large U.S. and international companies to aid an investor's understanding.
+As with corporate bonds, loans to small and middle market companies can range in credit quality depending on security-specific factors, including total leverage, amount of leverage senior to the security in question, variability in cash flows, quality of assets securing debt and the degree to which such assets cover the subject company's debt obligations.
 As is the case in the corporate bond market, we will require greater returns for securities that we perceive to carry increased risk.
 The companies in which we invest may be leveraged, often as a result of leveraged buyouts or other recapitalization transactions, and, in certain cases, will not be rated by national rating agencies.
-We believe that our targeted debt investments typically will carry ratings from an NRSRO, and that such ratings generally will be below investment grade (rated lower than "Baa3" by Moody's Investors Service or lower than "BBB-" by Standard & Poor's Corporation).
-To the extent we make unrated investments, we believe that such investments would likely receive similar ratings if they were to be examined by a NRSRO.
-Compared to below-investment grade corporate bonds that are typically available to the public, our targeted senior secured and second lien secured loan investments are higher in the capital structure, have priority in receiving payment, are secured by the issuer's assets, allowing the lender to seize collateral if necessary, and generally exhibit higher rates of recovery in the event of default.
-Corporate bonds, on the other hand, are often unsecured obligations of the issuer.
+We believe that our targeted debt investments typically will receive ratings of BBB or ratings below investment grade (between BB and CCC under the Standard & Poor's system) from the national rating agencies.
+To the extent we make unrated investments, we believe that such investments would likely receive similar ratings if examined by a national rating agency.
+It is our understanding that most debt securities of small and middle market companies do not exceed the grade of BBB under the Standard & Poor's rating system, so there would be few, if any, debt securities in the middle market that would meet the definition of AAA, AA or A.

-The market for loans to private companies possesses several key differences compared to the corporate bond market.
+The market for loans to small and middle market companies possesses several key differences compared to the corporate bond market.
 For instance, due to a possible lack of debt ratings for certain small and middle market firms, and also due to the reduced availability of information for private companies, investors must conduct extensive due diligence investigations before committing to an investment.
 This intensive due diligence process gives the investor significant access to management, which is often not possible in the case of corporate bondholders, who rely on underwriters, debt rating agencies and publicly available information for due diligence reviews and monitoring of corporate issuers.
-While holding these investments, private debt investors often receive monthly or quarterly updates on the portfolio company's financial performance, along with possible representation on the company's board of directors, which allows the investor to take remedial action quickly if conditions happen to deteriorate.
-Due to reduced liquidity, the relative scarcity of capital and extensive due diligence and expertise required on the part of the investor, we believe that private debt securities typically offer higher returns than corporate bonds of equivalent credit quality.
+While holding investments, small and middle market debt investors often receive monthly updates on the portfolio company's financial performance, along with possible representation on the company's board of directors, which allows the investor to take remedial action quickly if conditions happen to deteriorate.
+Due to reduced liquidity, the relative scarcity of capital and extensive due diligence and expertise required on the part of the investor, we believe that loans to small and middle market firms typically offer higher returns than corporate bonds of equivalent credit quality.